Blood Pressure Alarm on Hospital Monitor: Troubleshooting Guide

 Adult Thigh / Bariatric 32–54 cm Bariatric patients, thigh measurement

 ⚠️ When in doubt, go up one size.
-A slightly oversized cuff may produce marginally lower readings, but a too-small cuff can overestimate systolic pressure by up to 20 mmHg—a far more dangerous error that could trigger unnecessary interventions.
+A slightly oversized cuff produces marginally lower readings, but a too-small cuff can overestimate SBP by up to 20 mmHg — a far more dangerous error.

 📚 Related Reading: How to Choose a Suitable Blood Pressure Cuff | Which Blood Pressure Cuff Fits Me? | How to Put On a Blood Pressure Cuff